Danielxburns/HWTracker/README.md

 ## Roadmap

-- Try to connect to Mongo Atlas by following these [instructions](https://www.mongodb.com/developer/products/atlas/use-atlas-on-heroku/)
+- Try to connect to Heroku to Mongo Atlas by following these [instructions](https://www.mongodb.com/developer/products/atlas/use-atlas-on-heroku/)